ETP-TIMES supply model

-Figure A.3 Dispatch in the United States over a two-week period in 2050 in the 2DS
+Figure A.3 - Dispatch in the United States over a two-week period in 2050 in the 2DS

-Key point The linear dispatch model analyses the role of electricity storage, flexible generation and demand response.
+Key Point: The linear dispatch model analyses the role of electricity storage, flexible generation and demand response.

 This linear dispatch model represents storage in terms of three steps: charge, store, discharge.
-The major operational constraints included in the model are capacity states, minimum generation levels and time, ramp-up and -down, minimum downtime hours, annualised plant availability, cost considerations associated with start-up and partial-load efficiency penalties, and maximum storage reservoir capacity in terms of energy (megawatt hours [MWh]).
+The major operational constraints included in the model are capacity states, minimum generation levels and time, ramp-up and -down, minimum downtime hours, annualised plant availability, cost considerations associated with start-up and partial-load efficiency penalties, and maximum storage reservoir capacity in energy terms (megawatt hours [MWh]).